If you have made till the call letter for the interview, half the work is done.

 Studies have shown that only by increasing the lighting level by 100-200 lux improves the pilot alertness.

-Apart from airline interview questions & answers, there are certain tips that really matter for the selection of a right candidate.
+Apart from airline interview questions & answers, there are certain tips that really matter for the selection of the right candidate.

 - Make the most out of the first impression, it really counts.
 The person on the other side of the table is competent enough to figure you out in the first few seconds of meeting you.